Lute Olson

 Robert Luther "Lute" Olson (September 22, 1934 – August 27, 2020) was an American basketball coach, who was inducted into both the Naismith Memorial Basketball Hall of Fame and the National Collegiate Basketball Hall of Fame.
 He was the head coach of the Arizona Wildcats men's team for 25 years.
 He was also head coach for the Iowa Hawkeyes for nine years and Long Beach State 49ers for one season.
 Known for player development and great recruiting, many of his former players have gone on to have impressive careers in the NBA.
 On October 23, 2008, Olson announced his retirement from coaching.
 Olson died on August 27, 2020, in Tucson, Arizona.
 He was 85 years old.

 Biography

 Early life

-Olson was born on a farm outside Mayville, North Dakota on September 22, 1934, and is of Norwegian-American parentage.
+Olson was born on a farm outside Mayville, North Dakota on September 22, 1934, and was of Norwegian-American parentage.

 In 1939, Olson's father, Albert died of a stroke at age 47.
 There are memories of Albert giving his children haircuts that morning before church before collapsing.
 Lute's mother, Alinda, said Albert was "different" returning from WWI, some believed he may have been exposed to poison gas while working in a military construction battalion.